We will ensure that every complaint is received courteously before being investigated and acted on quickly and appropriately.

 The Public Officer will then prepare a response to the complaint based on the findings of the investigation.
 This will be completed in ten days.

-Any instance of corrupt conduct should be referred to Section 11 - ICAC Reporting Template.
+Any instance of corrupt conduct should be referred to the Independent Commission Against Corruption (ICAC).

 If you feel that you are not satisfied with the action taken as a result of your complaint, or your complaint is extremely serious, you can refer your complaint to the: